A Multilevel Stochastic Approximation Algorithm for Value-at-Risk and Expected Shortfall Estimation

-We endorse the stylized financial setup of~\cite[Section 3]{doi:10.1137/18M1173186} and consider an option with payoff $-W_T^2$ at maturity $T=1$, where $W$ is a standard Brownian motion.
-Assuming zero interest rates, the value of the option $v(t,y)$ at time $t\in[0,1]$ is given by
+We endorse the stylised financial setup of Giles and Haji-Ali~\cite[Sect.~3]{doi:10.1137/18M1173186} and consider an option with payoff $-W_{T}^{2}$ at maturity $T=1$, where $W$ is a standard Brownian motion.
+Assuming zero interest rates, the value $v(t,y)$ of the option at time $t\in [0,1]$ is given by

-Let $\delta\in(0,1)$ be a time horizon.
-We define the loss $X_0$ of the option by
+Let $\delta \in (0,1)$ be a time horizon.
+We define the loss $X_{0}$ of the option by